xastrobyte/Omega-Psi/category/commands.md

   * `substitute | subs <expression> <variables>` - Substitutes variables in an equation.

 ## Rank
-  * `rank | r None` - Shows you your current level and experience in this server.
+  * `rank | r ` - Shows you your current level and experience in this server.

 ## Weather
   * `weather | getWeather <location>` - Gets the weather for a specified location.